Thursday, June 13, 2024

 I don’t know why that memory popped into my head at the moment, but it was a pretty good jumping off place for the way life rolled out in front of me over the next few years.
 Neverend, of course, never appeared.
 One day succeeded another and this week became last week, and the months and years passed as they were intended.
 Cherry graduated from high school then college, became a civil engineer, and married that handsome husband she’d always dreamed of.

 Me?
 Well, I held onto Neverend until I couldn’t any longer.
 My college career was a bit more tortured than Cherry’s.
 I kept making inappropriate friends who led me into situations that always seemed to involve trouble.
 Is that a cop-out?
 Probably.
 A guy goes into situations with his eyes wide open, doesn’t he?
 Might get fooled once or twice, but half a dozen times?
-That means he contributea to his own problems, doesn’t it?
+That means he contributed to his own problems, doesn’t it?
 Definitely.

 So we’ve arrived at what I tried not to say.
 I’m either a rebel by nature or else a willing patsy.
 As sad as it sounds, I hope it’s the latter.